You’ve taken an ACT practice test or sat for the real thing, and you’re either unhappy with your score or simply aspire to a higher one.

 Take a practice ACT and score it so you know where you’re starting from.

 And if you score really high—great!
 Pat yourself on the back for a second or two, and then get back to work.
 Just because you score well on your first practice test doesn’t mean your work is done.
 Even if you score a 34, with studying you can surely bump up to a perfect score.
-And at the very least, more practice will give you the confidence to replicate that 34 on test day.
+At the very least, more practice will give you the confidence to score that 34 on test day.

-Identify Your Weak Spots and Target them One by One
+Identify Your Weak Spots & Target Them One By One

 Take a look at your test results, and create a study plan to tackle the underlying content you need a refresher on.